 Caps & Wardrobe

 You’ll need to get a jersey, at least knee-length pants, socks or stirrups, and a cap to protect you from the sun.
 Then there’s the catcher’s equipment which includes a face mask, helmet, throat guard, chest protector, shin guards, and protective cup.
-There’s just one rule that applies to all of these items: .
+There’s just one rule that applies to all of these items: don’t compromise on quality for price.
 Especially if you’re buying catcher’s equipment.
 It’s a dangerous position and you shouldn’t risk using any subpar equipment that might lead to injury.

 There’s a general theme across all the tips and that is, fit and quality are the two most important things when buying baseball gear.
 If there’s anything you take away from this post, let it be that.
 Baseball is not an easy sport to play, let alone master.
 But if you don’t have equipment that’s perfect for you it will become a whole new level of difficult.
 Remember the age-old adage, ‘a carpenter is only as talented as his tools’.
 So, spend a few more dollars and make sure your tools aren’t going to let you down.